 Different types of dependencies, such as imply and exclude, may exist among similarity rules.
 Using feature models to organize similarity rules allows modeling these dependencies among the features representing the similarity rules.
 This makes OCL constraints simpler and independent from each other, thus easier to maintain.
-In general, all similarity rules must be consistent with the universal consistency rules in the SimPL model.
-In fact, similarity rules are complementary to the universal consistency rules, but must not be contradictory to them.
+In general, all similarity rules must be consistent with the universal consistency rules in the SimPL model (This consistency can be checked, for example, using the approaches in [8] and [14]).
+Similarity rules are, in fact, complementary to the universal consistency rules, but must not be contradictory to them.
 However, similarity rules can be contradictory to each other.
-If two similarity rules are contradictory, an exclude or alternative relationship is necessary between the features representing them to avoid any inconsistency in the products.
-Figure 5 shows an example.
+If two similarity rules are contradictory, an exclude or alternative relationship is necessary between the features representing them to avoid any inconsistency them to avoid any inconsistency Fig. 5: Dependencies between similarity rules in the products.
+Figure 5 shows an are modeled as dependencies between features. example.
 The similarity feature model in this figure is achieved by refactoring (Section 6.4) the similarity feature model in Figure 4.
 AllInjection (AllProduction) is a similarity rule that specifies that all Xmas trees must be of type injection (production).
 The OCL constraints associated with AllInjection and AllProduction are contradictory and cannot be true simultaneously.
 To ensure that these two similarity rules are never selected simultaneously, the features representing them are grouped in an alternative-feature (RefactoredXtTypeSimilarity).
 In addition, the similarity feature model in Figure 5 shows an exclude relationship between the features AllInjection and ProductionXtTwoSemSimilarity, as selecting AllInjection makes ProductionXtTwoSemSimilarity void.